Brazyliszek/pf/index.md

 ## Welcome!

-My name is Mateusz and here I want to share with you results from my projects I've done hobbystically throughout the years
+My name is Mateusz and here I want to share with you results from some of my projects.

-The portfolio contains small and big DIY projects, some programs that I created, projects from my time at the univeristy and that sort of stuff.
+The portfolio contains selected DIY projects, screens some programs that I created, projects from my time at the univeristy and that sort of stuff.
 I tried to include some details about each of them.

 ### PWM rectifier
 #PowerElectronics #Matlab #Simulink #Simscape #LTSpice